dougbutner/web-4/README.md

 ## Guiding Philosophy
 Web 4 seeks to implement [biomimetic](https://biomimicry.org/what-is-biomimicry/) systems in **harmony with the universe itself** by replicating nature: the **abundance** of the Sun, rising **entropy**, and the **equality** of each human being.

-I believe when we create information systems in **harmonic resonance** with natural systems, our society will be able to advance more rapidly than ever before, as we will be able to **"fit in" with the larger systems of information processing** around us (the Earth, Sun, and Galactic core).
+I believe when we create information systems in **harmonic resonance** with natural systems, our society will be able to advance more rapidly than ever before, as we will be able to **syncronize energrically** with the larger systems of information processing around us (the Earth, Sun, and Galactic core).

-This is one of the hermetic principles

 ## Defining Web 4
 Web 4 introduces **four modular components** for **provably democratic systems** built on top of web 3's open-source decentralized networks.